 Such therapies may also be useful in other autoimmune diseases in which dysregulation of lymphocytes is implicated, including rheumatoid arthritis and juvenile idiopathic arthritis.

-As part of a nationwide pediatric rheumatology group, Stevens is developing clinical trial protocols and biomarker studies for pediatric SLE.
+As part of a nationwide pediatric rheumatology research network, Dr. Stevens is developing clinical trial protocols and biomarker studies for pediatric SLE.

 Stage of Development

 - Sponsored research agreement

 - Sample access